James4Ever0/notes/hacking schedules.md

 - [ ] automate the whole process unsupervised
 - [ ] find more ways to mine coins other than cirrus
 - [ ] hide our intention of coin mining
-- [ ] create or establish our monero wallet
+- [ ] create or reassure our monero wallet

 ## bilibili seo and hacking